michieltjampens/powermonitor/board/README.md

 # General Info

 ## Troubleshooting
-* Measurement for current is max value
+* Measurement for current is max value or voltage to low
   * Check soldering of the shunt resistor
-* Meausurement for voltage is way to low
-  * No idea, haven't fixed that one yet